antoniodegou/wordupp/README/TXT/user_experience.md

 Two fonts, One strong with a lot of weight and the other with a condensed width for buttons and other UI controls.

 I chose a good range of fonts from Google font for the canvas.
-Enough to give a variety of choices and moods to achieve any look and feel.
+Enough to give various choices and moods to achieve any look and feel.

 <img src="../IMG/design/design-02.jpg" width="80%">